What do we do?

 Academic Year 2017-2018: "Peers and Leaders"

 Sharing teaching practices through faculty peer observations and fostering faculty leaders.
-Sample programming includes open classroom days and teaching squares, the launch of department chair roundtables, and a new summer institute for post-tenure, mid-career, and senior faculty.
+Sample programming included open classroom days and teaching squares, the launch of department chair roundtables.

 Academic Year 2016-2017: "New Learners"

 First-year students, first-generation students, and new faculty.
 Sample programming included workshops and a faculty learning community on teaching first-generation students, the launch of a mentoring program for new faculty, and a redesign of new faculty orientation.

 Create a collaborative of faculty enrichment. –Faculty Development Committee, 2016

 Faculty Enrichment launched in 2016 in response to a report submitted by the Faculty Development Committee.
 This committee was formed as an implementation of Keene State College’s 2015 Strategic Plan.

 The Faculty Development Committee was led by Tom Bassarear, a long-time but now retired Professor of Education.
 Other professors on the committee included Jeannie-Marie Brown, Pru Cuper, Pat Dolenc, Karen Jennings, and Emily Robins Sharpe.
 Then Associate Provost Glenn Geiser-Getz and Instructional Consultant Chris Odato were also on the committee.
 Specifically, the Faculty Development Committee was formed pursuant to Goals 1.4 and 1.5 of Keene State College’s 2015 Strategic Plan that relate to strengthening the quality of teaching and learning and supporting faculty scholarship (including the scholarship of teaching and learning).

-Faculty Enrichment is the successor to the Center for Engagement, Learning, and Teaching at Keene State College that was founded in 2009.
+Faculty Enrichment was first spearheaded by Jamie Landau, a former Associate Professor of Communication who became the inaugural Coordinator of Faculty Enrichment for its initial two years.
+Faculty Enrichment is the successor to the Center for Engagement, Learning, and Teaching at Keene State College that was founded in 2009 and directed by Associate Professor of Computer Science Sue Castriotta.

 Who are we?

 Staff and Advisory Committee

 In addition to everyone across the college with whom we collaborate, Faculty Enrichment includes the following faculty coordinator, staff, and is advised by a Faculty Enrichment Committee made up of elected or appointed faculty representatives: